 $95 per month Professional Plan, billed monthly.

-Agiloft is widely considered one of the leaders in contract management software due to the depth of tools and features, along with excellent and far-reaching customizability.
-The software is free to use for up to 10 users (five employees, five users), and pricing and functionality scale up from there.
+Agiloft is widely considered one of the leaders in the contract management solution field, due to the depth of tools and features, along with excellent and far-reaching customizability.
+The software is free to use for up to 10 users (five employees, five users), and pricing and functionality scale up from there, so it’s great for small business.

 It’s an incredibly friendly to use program that’s been in the game a long time, with a massive body of monthly users.
 Agiloft supports direct file editing in Microsoft Word, advanced workflow automation, and many more useful features along with the standard contract management tools and functions.